Lean 4 Proofs

 The algorithms that can't get this wrong.

 Nucleus handles your transactions, replicates your data, and signs your tokens — tests alone aren't enough for that kind of code.
 Neutron's Lean 4 suite contains machine-checked proofs of the core algorithms: MVCC snapshot isolation, B-tree invariants, write-ahead log durability, Raft safety, HMAC verification, Bloom filter false-positive bounds, LRU eviction correctness, and sliding-window rate limiting.
-Every proof compiles with zero use of sorry.
+Every proof compiles with zero use of sorry — against precise Lean models of each algorithm, with a handful of foundational facts (like SHA-256 collision resistance) declared as explicit, auditable axioms.

 namespace Nucleus.MVCC